GabrielleNaidoo/GabrielleNaidoo/README.md

 <h3 align="center">I am a passionate and driven software developer from Cape Town, South Africa. </h3>

 - 🤝 Seeking Improvement  **I'm always open to constructive suggestions and valuable advice to enhance my skills.
-Whether it's coding, project management, or any other aspect, your insights are highly appreciated.
+Your insights are highly appreciated.
 Feel free to share your thoughts! 🚀**

 - 🔭 I’m currently working on [PodPortal- a podcast Web App using a public API](https://github.com/GabrielleNaidoo/GABNAI273_FTO2306_GroupA_GabrielleNaidoo_DWA_FinalCapstone.git)